Please read the How To Order information. There are some changes.

 Dendrobium aberrans This is the species that puts the "cute" in the mini Latouria Dendrobiums.
 Creamy white flowers are produced on plants that never get more than 4" tall.
 Flowers are very long lived.
-These can be kept in pots with very good drainage or mounted. $15.00 4 plants mounted.
+These can be kept in pots with very good drainage or mounted. $20.00 2 plants mounted 3 potted in 2" clay with sphagnum.
 These are blooming size.
 PHOTO